rockas-d/rockas-d/README.md

 ## 🧑‍💻 About Me

 I'm a full-stack developer and Mathematics & Computer Science student at Western Washington University.
 Currently building awesome things at **[luris.ai](https://luris.ai)**.
-I love diving deep into complex problems, whether that's crafting elegant code or exploring beautiful mathematical concepts.

-- ☕ Fueled by coffee
-- 🧮 Obsessed with cool math stuff
-- 💻 Passionate about clean, efficient code
+I like coffee, math and code

 ## 🛠️ Tech Stack